 The MTP recommends a series of specific projects, and more broadly transportation strategies, to meet current and projected future transportation demand.
 These recommendations are designed to provide a safe system meeting the public's needs, while limiting any negative environmental and cultural impacts and thus more closely reflecting the overall values expressed in ECOS.
 Some impacts however may be unavoidable.
-The focus of this section is to highlight potential impacts in order to minimize the potential negative consequences when projects move to implementation.
+The focus of this section is to highlight potential impacts and discuss ways to mitigate potential negative consequences when projects move to implementation.